acquitelol/ESP32-Arduino-Experience/README.md

 ```cpp
 InfluxDBClient client(INFLUXDB_HOST, INFLUXDB_ORGANISATION, INFLUXDB_BUCKET, INFLUXDB_TOKEN);
 ```
-Note that all of the constants are inside of file called `auth.h` which is gitignored.
+Note that all of the constants above are inside of a file called `auth.h` which is gitignored.
+[More information](https://github.com/acquitelol/esp32-sensor-records#regarding-authentication)

 During runtime setup, the module validates that it has successfully connected to the database:
 ```cpp